zenml-io/zenml/docs/book/starter-guide/pipelines/fetching-pipelines.md

 ### Runs Configuration

-Each run has a collection of useful metadata which you can access:
+Each run has a collection of useful metadata which you can access to ensure all runs are reproducible:

 #### git_sha
 The Git commit SHA that the pipeline run was performed on.
 This will only be set